Discover the perfect dog name (From A to Z)

 You might also want to steer clear of standard names like "Rex" or "Waldi".
 A unique name is always something special.

 Remember that your dog must listen to his name.
 Unlike other pets, you usually expect a reaction when you call for your four-legged friend.

 5 tips for choosing the right name

 1. tip: Two syllables

 In order for your dog to learn his name as quickly as possible, you should limit yourself to one word with two syllables.

 The dog's hearing does not perceive words, but much more the sound of a word.
 That's why your four-legged friend learns a name with two syllables the fastest.

 Names with only one syllable are too similar to most commands (e.g. "Sit" or "Come").
 With three or four syllables, it gets tricky for you, too.
-Calling "Elisabeth Taylor" across town isn't every man's cup of tea 😉
+Calling "Elisabeth Taylor" across town is not every man's business 😉

 2. tip: "Sharp" and "hard" letters